zsdonghao/lego-zoo/poke ball/README.md

 </div>
 </a>

-Ok, this is a LDR file not LDD.
+Ok, we have LXF file, but also the LDR file.

-Please use [Bricksmith](http://bricksmith.sourceforge.net) to open it.
+For LDR, please use [Bricksmith](http://bricksmith.sourceforge.net) to open it.

 For making the building instruction, follow this [guide](http://umlautllama.com/w2/?action=view&page=Making%20Lego%20Instructions).